DataIntellectTech/TorQ/README.md

 ## Updating the Documentation with Mkdocs

-To make changes to the documentation website you must simply use this command while in the cranch you have made the changes on:
+To make changes to the documentation website you must simply use this command while in the branch you have made the changes on:

 `mkdocs gh-deploy`